In This Section

 Satisfactory Academic Progress for Financial Aid

-Students who receive financial aid while attending the University must maintain satisfactory academic progress to continue to be eligible for financial aid funding.
+Students who receive financial aid and/or scholarships while attending the University must maintain satisfactory academic progress to continue to be eligible for financial aid funding.
 Progress is measured at the end of each academic year or its equivalent.
 This measure may be different from the rules of academic progress and probation imposed by individual academic departments.

 For financial aid purposes, a student maintains satisfactory academic progress if he/she: